-‘Outlander’ Panel At SDCC2017 Showed Premiere of S1E3, Revealed New Spoilers Of Upcoming Season
+‘Outlander’ Panel At SDCC2017 Premiered S3E1, Revealed New Spoilers Of Upcoming Season

 — Outlander (@Outlander_STARZ) July 21, 2017

-In addition to Balfe, Heughan, Menzies and Skelton, the other panelists at Comic-Con included Richard Rankin (Roger Wakefield), surprise guest Graham McTavish (Dougal MacKenzie), author Diana Gabaldon and executive producers Ronald D. Moore and Maril Davis.
+In addition to Balfe, Heughan, Menzies and Skelton, the other panelists at Comic-Con included Richard Rankin (Roger Wakefield), surprise guest Graham McTavish (Dougal MacKenzie), author Gabaldon and executive producers Ronald D. Moore and Maril Davis.
 The moderator was Jenna Dewan Tatum, a co-hosts of “World of Dance,” and the wife of Channing Tatum.

 The cast was asked questions about their audition process, how they got to know the characters, where the characters are going next and more.